invesdwin/invesdwin-maven-plugin/README.md

 	* File -> Preferences -> Build, Execution, Deployment -> Compiler -> Build project automatically
 	* File -> Preferences -> Build, Execution, Deployment -> Compiler -> Compile independent modules in parallel
 	* though be aware of additional cpu/memory consumption as this is not as efficient as in Eclipse
+* Some modules do not support getting resolved from inside IntelliJ.
+An example is the protected module `invesdwin-trading-jforex-runtime-bundle`.
+You can resolve them from the maven repository instead by ignoring the project in IntelliJ:
+	* Right Click Project -> Maven -> Ignore Project -> Yes
+        * then Right Click Parent Project -> Maven -> Reload Project

 ### IntelliJ Annotation Processing
 Sadly annotation processing in IntelliJ is buggy (as of October 2020) and aborts with invalid compilation errors (generated classes are not picked up and cause class not found compilation errors).
 The only workaround seems to be using maven for generating classes and disabling annotation processing completely: